-You may purchase decks that contain all the cards you need to start playing My Little Pony CCG.
-Many more cards are available in booster packs that allow you to discover exciting new strategies, personalize this deck, or create whole new decks of your own design!
+This Canterlot Nights theme deck contains enough cards for one player to start playing My Little Pony CCG.
+Other sets, and many more cards are available in booster packs that allow you to discover exciting new strategies, personalize this deck, or create whole new decks of your own design!